CuriousFan7/UnblockedGames1000/README.md

 # UnblockedGames1000

-This is used for my games, please do not steal them.
+This is used for my games, please do not steal them and use them for publicly use.